sharathrevu/Packaging-Damage-Detection-System/README.md

 # Packaging-Damage-Detection-System

-This project uses Deep Learning and Computer Vision to classify package images as Damaged or Intact.
+This project uses Deep Learning and Computer Vision techniques to classify package images as Damaged or Intact.
+A custom CNN model is developed and compared with a Transfer Learning model (MobileNetV2) to evaluate classification performance.

 ## Project Overview

-The goal is to build an automated package inspection system that can identify damaged packages from images.
-The project compares a custom CNN model with a Transfer Learning model (MobileNetV2) to evaluate their performance.
+The objective of this project is to automate package inspection using image classification.
+The system learns visual features from package images and predicts whether a package is damaged or intact.

 ## Features